hrbosker/hrbosker.github.io/content/resources/scripts/_index.md

 ## Praat syntax

 Over the years, Praat has had three types of syntax:
 - `Extract part...
-0 0.1 rectangular 1 no` *(before Praat 5.3.44, Apr 2013)*
+0 0.1 rectangular 1 no` *(Praat versions 5.3.43 and older; before April 2013)*
-- `do("Extract part", 0, 0.1, "rectangular", 1, "no")` *(before Praat 5.3.63, Jan 2014)*
+- `do("Extract part", 0, 0.1, "rectangular", 1, "no")` *(between 5.3.44 and 5.3.62; April 2013 - January 2014)*
-- `Extract part: 0, 0.1, "rectangular, 1, "no"` *(current)*
+- `Extract part: 0, 0.1, "rectangular, 1, "no"` *(5.3.63 and after; after January 2014)*

 Current Praat versions are compatible with older and newer syntax types, and mixes thereof.
-The scripts shared here primarily use the first type of syntax, with occasional lines using the latest type of syntax. **[ADVERTISEMENT:]** *Did you know the syntax highlighting in [PraatVSCode](../tools/#praatvscode) works with either syntax?*
+The scripts shared here primarily use the first type of syntax (...shows my age), with occasional lines using the latest type of syntax. **[ADVERTISEMENT:]** *Did you know the syntax highlighting in [PraatVSCode](../tools/#praatvscode) works with either syntax?*

 <br />